We don’t see Sports Law as just another business. Sport is special.

 - Maurice Holmes: Representing Aljaž Bedene and the Lawn Tennis Association in arbitral proceedings (led by Thomas de la Mare QC) before Charles Hollander QC, in which the sole arbitrator was appointed to determine the lawfulness of the ITF’s recently introduced eligibility rules for Davis Cup tennis 1) Aljaž Bedene and (2) The Lawn Tennis Association v The International Tennis Federation.

 - Edward Broome: Appointed Chairman on the British Weight Lifting Association Doping Disciplinary Tribunals, sitting in judgment on individual cases of contested positive doping offences.

-- Daniel Shapiro and Adam Taylor: Represented the distributor via insurers in a £2million product liability claim regarding a fall from a horse suffered by a rider while completing a jumping circuit wearing an inflatable vest designed to protect riders from injury.
+- Daniel Shapiro: Represented the distributor via insurers in a £2million product liability claim regarding a fall from a horse suffered by a rider while completing a jumping circuit wearing an inflatable vest designed to protect riders from injury.

 - Maurice Holmes: Represented a sports production company in a multi-million euro arbitration proceeding concerning a claim for monies due pursuant to (and a counterclaim pursuing alleged repudiatory breaches of) an agreement for the title sponsorship of a major sports event.

 - Katherine Sage: Instructed in respect of the defence of a claim which raises issues of the recoverability of damages for loss of an amateur international sporting career consequent on personal injury.

 - Richard Lynagh QC: Acted in an insurance dispute, Southampton Leisure Holdings PLC v Avon Insurance, relating to career-ending footballing injuries.